aws-deepracer-community/deepracer-log-guru/docs/getting_started.md

 Also make sure you do NOT delete the information at the start of the log, since this contains the hyperparameters, track name, action space and so on - which are essential for DRG.

-## Run DRG
+## Launch DRG
-Run the main DRG application, as per the [Installation Instructions](docs/installation.md)
+Run the main DRG application, as per the [Installation Instructions](installation.md#launch-deep-racer-guru)

 ## Configure DRG
 Tell DRG where you have saved your log files by: